Japan hit by tsunami waves after magnitude 7.2 earthquake | DW | 20.03.2021

 Waves of up to 1 meter have hit parts of Japan's coast following a 7.2 magnitude earthquake near the Miyagi prefecture.

+A couple walk on Usuiso beach, which was hit by the 2011 earthquake and tsunami, ahead of the ten years anniversary of the disaster in Iwaki, Japan

-Authorities issued a tsunami warning for Japan after a magnitude 7.2 earthquake off the coast of Miyagi prefecture.
+Authorities issued a tsunami warning for Japan on Saturday after a magnitude 7.2 earthquake struck off the coast of Miyagi prefecture.

 The first tsunami waves of up to 1 meter (3.2 feet) hit land shortly after the earthquake, local television channel NHK reported.

 Officials said that there were no immediate reports of injury or major damage.
-At least 200 households were left without electricity, dpa reported.
+At least 200 households were left without electricity.

+The Tohoku Electric Power Co reportedly shut down its Onagawa nuclear plant as it checked for any irregularities, while the Tokyo Electric Power checked on the condition of the Fukushima Dai-Ichi power station, which was wrecked by the 2011 quake.

 The US Consulate in Sapporo told people in the area to "seek higher ground."